KaiHsiangHu/iNEXT.beta3D/README.md

 addition, the results for the following four coverage value are also
 added: SC(n, alpha), SC(2n, alpha), SC(n, gamma) and SC(2n, gamma) if
 these values are in the above-specified range.
-Here SC(n, alpha) and SC(2n, alpha) denotes, respectively, the coverage estimate for the alpha reference sample size n and the extrapolated sample with size 2n in the joint assemblage.
+Here SC(n, alpha) and SC(2n, alpha) represent, respectively, the coverage estimate for the alpha reference sample size n and the extrapolated sample with size 2n in the joint assemblage.
 These values can be found as SC(n) and SC(2n) for “Joint assemblage (for alpha)” in the column “Assemblage” from the output of the function `DataInfobeta3D`; see later text.
 Similar definitions pertain to SC(n, gamma) and SC(2n, gamma) for the gamma reference sample; these two values can also be found as SC(n) and SC(2n) for “Pooled assemblage (for gamma)” in the column “Assemblage” from the output of the function `DataInfobeta3D`.
-For beta diversity and dissimilarity, the observed sample coverage and extrapolation limits are defined as those for alpha diversity.
+For beta diversity and dissimilarity, the observed sample coverage and extrapolation limit are defined the same as the alpha diversity.
 The corresponding coverage values for incidence data are denoted as, respectively, SC(T, alpha), SC(2T, alpha), SC(T, gamma) and SC(2T, gamma) in the output.

 Because all the diversity/dissimilarity estimates are computed for the standardized coverage range values starting from 0.5, the default